PiotrNowickii/Portfolio/README.md

 # Piotr Nowicki's portfolio
-Welcome to my portfolio, in this repository you can find all of the projects that I've worked on so far.
+Welcome to my portfolio, in this repository you can find scripts I worked on for the projects that I was part of so far.
 # 1. A quest for a jar of dirt
 A simple platformer created in a team of four, for our game development class 8-week project.
 Almost all of the assets used came from the [Treasure Hunters](https://pixelfrog-assets.itch.io/treasure-hunters) asset pack created by Pixel Frog.
 It was my first game that I've worked on so there might be things that I would have currently done differently.